sebhildebrandt/systeminformation/README.md

 ## The Systeminformation Project

 This is amazing.
-Started as a small project just for myself, it now has > 17,000 lines of code, > 650 versions published, up to 8 mio downloads per month, > 330 mio downloads overall. #1 NPM ranking for backend packages.
+Started as a small project just for myself, it now has > 17,000 lines of code, > 650 versions published, up to 8 mio downloads per month, > 350 mio downloads overall.
+Top 10 NPM ranking for backend packages.
 Thank you to all who contributed to this project!

 > **Upcoming Version 6** ⭐️⭐️⭐️
 >